How did Hull's trawling industry start?

 Hull's fishing industry took off and between 1854 and 1887 over a thousand 'Smacks' (a type of fishing boat) were registered at Hull.
 Many 'Smackmen' from the south east of England came to live and work in Hull.

 In 1885 Hull's first steam trawler the Magenta was launched.
 Although some sailing 'smacks' were built and used for fishing from Hull for a few more years, from 1887 they gradually declined and by 1903 (Edwardian times) only steam trawlers went out from Hull.

-Some fishing boats are called 'trawlers' because they use a 'trawl-net' to catch the fish, see the image on the right.
+Some fishing boats are called 'trawlers' because they use a 'trawl-net' to catch the fish, see the image above.
 The fish (such as cod and haddock) caught by these boats feed at the bottom of the ocean and are called 'demersal' fish.
 A trawl net 'trawls' along the bottom of the ocean to catch these fish.